wlonk/jade/README.md

 I will try to lay out my version of the spec.
 There are some edge cases where it diverges from the reference implementation.

+This currently only defines a subset of Jade, including the features I find most crucial.

 ### Nesting

 A document is structured like a tree in memory, but is serialized into a number